-Cell Phone/Electronic Devices: Students will not be allowed to have their cell phones or other electronic devices on during instructional time or in the classroom.
+Cell Phone/Electronic Devices: Students will not be allowed to have their cell phones or other electronic devices on during instructional time.
 At no time will any student operate a cell phone or other electronic device in a locker room, bathroom, or other location that may violate the privacy rights of another person.
 Cell phones or electronic devices may be seized from a student by any school official or school staff member.
 Failure to turn phone over to school staff member results in insubordination and an automatic day of OSS.

 1st Offense: Parent notification and phone/electronic device returned to parent/guardian with discussion regarding future consequences.
-All subsequent offenses will receive parent notification, phone returned to parent/guardian, one day of OSS, and student/parent/principal meeting on date of return.
+All subsequent offenses will receive parent notification, phone returned to parent/guardian, and one day of OSS.